koush/AndroidAsync/README.md

 It uses java.nio to manage connections.
 All the connections are thus managed on a *single* thread, rather than one per thread.
 NIO is extremely efficient.

+AndroidAsync is meant to be a low level protocol library.
+I have built a useful higher level, Android aware, http request library built on top of AndroidAsync called [Ion](https://github.com/koush/ion).
+The average end developer will probably be more interested in that.

+But if you're looking for a raw Socket, HTTP, WebSocket, and Socket.IO library for Android, this is it.

 ### Download